simone-baldini/wordpress-starter-theme/README.md

 # WordPress Starter Theme

-A a productivity-driven WordPress starter theme with a modern development workflow.
+A productivity-driven WordPress starter theme with a modern development workflow.

 ## Requirements